 parli vaijnath temple

-The Divine Origin of Parli Vaijnath Jyotirlinga
+The Divine Origin of Parli Vaijnath Temple

 The Ravana and Lord Shiva Connection

-The origin of Parli Vaijnath temple revolves around Ravana’s intense devotion to Lord Shiva.
+The origin of Parli Vaijnath Temple revolves around Ravana’s intense devotion to Lord Shiva.
 According to ancient texts, the demon king journeyed to Mount Kailasa and performed severe penance to please Lord Shankara.
 Despite enduring extreme cold, heat, and rain, when Shiva didn’t appear, Ravana began sacrificing his own heads one by one as offerings to the ShivaLinga.

 After Ravana attempted to sacrifice his tenth head, Lord Shiva finally appeared, restored all his heads, and granted him boons.
 Ravana then requested to take Shiva to Lanka.
 The compassionate Shiva agreed but cautioned: “Carry my Linga with care and devotion, but never place it on the ground before reaching Lanka, or it will remain permanently wherever placed”.